-Craig Liddicoat is a PhD student in the School of Biological Sciences at the University of Adelaide.
-Craig's main research interest is in emerging environmental drivers of human health.
-In particular, the role that exposure to (and loss of) biodiversity in landscapes, vegetation and soils may play in developing immune fitness and predisposition to both infectious and non-infectious diseases.
+Craig Liddicoat is an Adjunct Senior Fellow in the School of Public Health at the University of Adelaide.
+Craig's research interests include environmental microbiomes, spatial epidemiology, and developing knowledge of beneficial connections between human health and exposure to biodiverse vegetation-soil systems.
+In particular, the role that exposure to (and loss of) biodiverse green space may play in developing immune fitness, mental health and predisposition to both infectious and non-infectious diseases.

-As part of a larger team, my research is exploring connections between environments, their microbial communities (microbiota), human exposures, interactions with human microbiota and immune status, and ultimately health outcomes.
+My research is exploring connections between environments, their microbial communities (microbiota), and the potential for human health benefits from nature-contact.
 The notion of a real biological (microbiota-mediated) connection between humans and their environments, and potential benefits for immune training and regulation from exposure to biodiversity (and associated microbial diversity), has originated from immunologists and medical researchers.
 However, this represents a large multidisciplinary field of research.
 My research has objectives to:

 - help bridge the gap between environmental science, ecology and human health.